JamesTiberiusKirk/go_ssr_template/README.md

   - Although now I've had to pretty much fork goview and modify it to suit my needs
 - GORM with Postgres
 - Session authentication
+- (Reflex)[github.com/cespare/reflex] for hotloading
+- (tygo)[github.com/gzuidhof/tygo] for Typescript type generation from go structs

+# ROADMAP
+## V0.1.0
+- Version 1 will be about having all the bells and whistles that anyone might ever want
+- If the user does not want some of those features, they can just remove them manually

+### TODOs:
+- [ ] Link all of the libraries in "featuring" section
+- [ ] Actually setup the rootSitePath
+- [ ] Setup a good way to serve static content such as libraries
+- [ ] Setup a 404 default re-routing

 ## Template TODOs:
 - [ ] Link all of the libraries in "featuring" section